thewind121212/vue-weather/README.md

    - Incorporates a utility-first CSS framework for rapid UI development.

-9. **Data Fetching**:
+9. **Backend Functionality**:

-   - **Retrieves weather data from both the Open Meteo API and a custom-built server.** Refer to the [Weather API Services Repository](https://github.com/thewind121212/weather_api_services) for details on the custom server.
+   - The backend fetches hourly weather data from the Open Meteo S3 Open Data repository.
+Refer to the [Open Meteo Open Data Repository](https://github.com/open-meteo/open-data) for more details.

-   - **The backend fetches hourly data from the Open Meteo API to a self-hosted server and compares it with official Open Meteo data for accuracy and correction.** This API server only functions if the self-server setup is complete using Open Meteo.
+   - It stores data on a self-hosted server and compares it with the official Open Meteo API for discrepancies.
+   - This ensures that the dashboard provides corrected, high-accuracy weather insights.
+   - **Note**: The backend server only operates with a complete self-server setup.

 10. **Animations**:

-   - Uses GSAP and Lottie for creating smooth and engaging animations throughout the application.
+   - GSAP and Lottie animations are used to:
+     - Smoothly transition between UI elements (e.g., page navigation).
+     - Visualize key weather data (e.g., temperature, wind).
+     - Add micro-interactions to enhance usability.

 11. **Data Querying**: